ushaun01/data_driven_testing_concepts/README.md

 The project shows how to:

-Read test data from Excel/CSV files
+Read test data from Excel files
 Perform automated login testing
 Validate results (Pass/Fail)
 Write results back into the Excel file